pavelolly/sigils/README.md

 lua -e $preexec Solve/Solve.lua Lonpos505_12 "{12, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11}" "{12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1}" &
 ```

-Be aware that this uniform divide that takes place to determine boundaries is not optimal solutions: some processes will stop immediately and some of them will do a lot of work.
-For example, in the above case process 7 stops immediately as it quickly recognizes that there are no solutions that start with shape 7, or process 11 will take the longest as there are a lot of solutions within its boundaries.
+Note: This way of splitting permutation ranges is very naive and far from the most efficient for parallel processing.
+For example, process 7 will finish instantly because it quickly finds no solutions starting with shape 7.
+Meanwhile, Process 11 will take the longest since most solutions fall in that range.

-Because of this there is `Solve/LonposOptimizedScript.bat` that is manually tweaked to have more optimized separation of permutation intervals.
+`Solve/LonposOptimizedScript.bat` has manually tweaked ranges for the above exmaple and works slightly better.